 This is an important partnership as the Moab UMTRA Project site shares boundaries with DNR/FFSL.
-Moab UMTRA and DNR are currently collaborating together on a WRI proposal to address encroaching noxious weeds from DNR lands onto Moab UMTRA lands along site boundaries.
+Moab UMTRA and DNR successfully collaborated on a WRI proposal to address encroaching noxious weeds (tamarisk and Russian knapweed) from DNR lands onto Moab UMTRA lands along a shared boundary in spring 2022.

 Staff have also acquired native seed from DNR through a previous WRI grant for vegetative restoration along the Colorado River corridor.
-Seed is scheduled to be applied to the area on site referred to as "Former Policaro Property" (Zone 26 and 27, Figure 3).
+Seed was applied to the area onsite referred to as "Former Policaro Property" (Zone 26 and 27, Figure 3) in late winter 2022.